bh1m2rn/gitlab-environment-toolkit/docs/provisioning_geo_environments.md

 ## Terraform

-When creating a new Terraform site for geo it is recommended to create a new sub folder for your Geo deployment with 2 sub folders below that for the primary and secondary settings.
-Although not required this does help to keep all the config for a single geo project in one location.
+When creating a new Terraform site for Geo it is recommended to create a new sub folder for your Geo deployment with 2 sub folders below that for the primary and secondary settings.
+Although not required this does help to keep all the config for a single Geo project in one location.

 ```bash
 my-geo-site